haochehsu/revealJS-Tutorial/README.md

 #### Fragment

-Control each element seperately (e.g. display list items sequentially).
+Control each element separately (e.g. display list items sequentially).
 The declaration is added to the end of each element with `x` being the order:

 ```md
 <!-- .element: class="fragment data-fragment-index="x" -->